 By having a stable and regular income, it demonstrates your access to funds to make regular monthly repayments.

-The lender may request proof of income via a pay-slip or bank statement in order to confirm your employment and income amount.
+The lender may request proof of income via a pay-slip or bank statement in order to confirm your employment and/or income amount.

 If you are unemployed or on benefits, you are unlikely to meet the criteria for a payday loan.